slzatz/slzatz.github.io/transition_to_t2.md

 Then tested that I could log in with putty as *username* and that worked.

+On any linux machine you want to connect to the EC2, you will need to put the private key in the `~/.ssh` directory and name it `id_rsa` and `chmod 600 id_rsa` or ssh will complain that permissions are too open.

 **Install some required programs/services**

     sudo apt-get install unzip (to unzip solr and to zip directories to move them [e.g. solr sonos_companion])